-The court turns to the issue of plaintiff's failure to prosecute, given that he has taken no action since May 3, 2016, and he did not file responses to the motion for summary judgment and the motion to dismiss.
+The court turns to the issue of plaintiff's failure to prosecute.
+Other than filing a request for counsel on December 21, 2016 (see D.I.
+14), plaintiff has taken no action since January 11, 2016, when he filed an affidavit in support of his first request for counsel (see D.I.
+7).
+Plaintiff did not file responses to the motion for summary judgment or the motion to dismiss.
 Pursuant to Fed.
 R. Civ.
-P. 41(b), a court may dismiss an action "[f]or failure of the plaintiff to prosecute or to comply with [the

-Federal Rules] or any order of court" Although dismissal is an extreme sanction that should only be used in limited circumstances, dismissal is appropriate if a party fails to prosecute the action.
+P. 41(b), a court may dismiss an action "[f]or failure of the plaintiff to prosecute or to comply with [the Federal Rules] or any order of court . . . ."
+Although dismissal is an extreme sanction that should only be used in limited circumstances, dismissal is appropriate if a party fails to prosecute the action.
 Harris v.
 City of Philadelphia, 47 F.3d 1311, 1330 (3d Cir.
 1995).